US STOCKS-M&A deals lift shares, suggest more value in market

 merger activity suggested the market could offer investors still

-more value even as the S&P 500 and Dow industrials hover near
+more value even as the S&P 500 index and Dow industrials hovered

 Equities have resisted a pullback as investors use dips in

-far in 2013 and has climbed for the past seven weeks in its
+percent so far in 2013 and has climbed for the past seven weeks

 performer on the S&P 500.